dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-21-cyberpunk-2077-shard-technology.md

 You can't improve upon perfection.
 This time-honored twin-blade has been in continuous production since 2019!
 Lit by a custom-color, handle-embedded laser, the Mono-Two has never gone out of style.
 Block every blow and slice through any defence.
 We wouldn't keep making them if people weren't buying them - order yours today!
 <br><br>
 Kendachi Monowire<br>
 A weapon as discreet as it is deadly.
-Made for those who desire power but have no urge to flaunt it, this molecule-thin blade is manufactured by our teams of expect engineers in our state-of-art orbital facility.
-The Monowire can bear loads of up to 3,000 lbs and slices through armorweaves like butter-flavored scopspread.
+Made for those who desire power but have no urge to flaunt it, this molecule-thin blade is manufactured by our teams of expect engineers in our state-of-the-art orbital facility.
+The Monowire can bear loads of up to 3,000 lbs, and slices through armorweaves like butter-flavored scopspread.
 Rumor is, many officials at the Zurich Convention wanted this weapon banned and off the market.
 Now if that's not high praise, we don't know what is!
 </div>

 ## Chemicals: The Invisible Killer